 What if I want a really deep, dark colour?

 If applying a dark coloured stain, 2 or 3 coats should make it as dark as anyone would need.
-If you need it darker still, add a few drops of black from the same colour range but bare in mind that as well as making the stain darker, it will also change the colour shade slightly.
+If you need it darker still, add a few drops of black from the same colour range but bear in mind that as well as making the stain darker, it will also change the colour shade slightly.

 The final touch…